amadeus4dev/developer-guides/docs/developer-tools/python.md

 source .venv/bin/activate
 ```

-From now on, all packages installed using `pip` will be located under `.venv/lib` and not on your global `/usr/lib` folder.
+From now on, all packages installed using `pip` will be located under `.venv/lib` and not in your global `/usr/lib` folder.

 Finally, install the Amadeus SDK as follows: